ramate-io/robles/ropre/roera-000-000-000-dulan/ropre-000-000-000/README.md

   - **[Appendix](#appendix)**

 ## Summary
-The linked deck and presentation represent the initial technical pitch circulate amongst prrospective contributors to OAC.
+The linked deck and presentation represent the initial technical pitch circulate amongst prospective contributors to OAC.

 The presentation describes the aspirations of OAC, its early conceptual foundations, and its organization.